- Any Subject

 - Published Date: Limit by year of publication by entering a starting and ending year in the first and second "Year of Publication from" boxes.

 Once you have entered the search information listed above and click the "Search" button, the following information and options will appear:

-Results appear in date descending order (most recent first) under the search term boxes.
+Results appear in “Date Newest” order (most recent first) under the search term boxes.

 To see one of the articles listed in your search results, click on the title of the article.

 The left hand navigation also allows you to limit your results further by selecting preferred subject headings prevalent in the results.
-To access this feature, click either "Subject" or "Subject: Thesaurus Term" to see the subjects, and then select the subjects relevant to your search.
+To access this feature, click either “Subject” or "Subject: Thesaurus Term.”
+This will provide a list of subjects to choose from that is relevant to your search.